Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Under California law, arbitration awards are legally binding and enforceable in state courts, similar to judgments in civil litigation.
 If a party refuses to comply with an arbitration award, the prevailing party can seek enforcement through the court system by filing a petition to confirm the award.
 Once confirmed, the award can be subjected to enforcement mechanisms, including writs of execution and liens, ensuring that parties adhere to the resolution.
 This enforceability is critical in real estate disputes, where financial interests and property rights are at stake, providing certainty and finality.

-Resources and Local Arbitration Services in Alhambra
+Resources and a certified arbitration provider in Alhambra

 Local resources include: